mukulpatnaik/researchgpt/README.md

 This is a fork of the original [ResearchGPT](https://github.com/mukulpatnaik/researchgpt).
 The current version modifies several settings from the original:
 - Use `GPT-3.5-turbo` instead of `GPT-3.5` (the original uses `GPT-3`).
 - Add multi-language support.
+- Improved results for journal papers (See compare results below).
 - Slight modification of the frontend.

 I use this repository to study OpenAI's API and Microsoft's Azure.
 The partial original README is below.